The message surrounding Sabbath rest is clear. It says over and over again to take one day each week and rest.

 I often wonder if these corporations care about their employee’s wellbeing.
 Do they ever consider how this non-stop striving for financial gain negatively affects an employees physical, emotional, and spiritual wellbeing?
 Sadly, I do believe many corporations today are more interested in making a buck than caring for their employee’s wellbeing.

 Whether the reasons for not obeying the Sabbath rest come down to others expectations or our own full plate, the choice comes down to us.

 Do you follow God or do we follow the world?

 Let’s decide today that obeying the Sabbath rest is more important than following this broken world.

 But, what does this look like?

-This dear friends, I don’t have all the answers for you when it comes to abiding in the Sabbath.
+This dear friend, I don’t have all the answers for you when it comes to abiding in the Sabbath.
 I am, after all, still learning myself.

 But I do know that it is important and therefore, worth trying.

 A few ways I have found success in taking a full day of rest is by:

 1) Making a mental decision that regardless of what needs to be done on (x) day, I will simply rest.
 Laundry, you can wait.
 Work project, you can also wait.
 Cleaning that toilet – you definitely can wait!
 Making up my mind to abide in the Sabbath has helped me make it a priority.